Izalit/ArduNet-Elegans/README.md

 * Simulation screen borders and randomly generated leaves or sticks or debris that the worm needs to navigate around.
 When colliding with the nematode it would activate the mechanosensory neurons corresponding to the area on the worm body it collides with [not yet implemented; low priority]

 * A cursor for the user in the simulation, thinking of making it have its own gradient centered on the cursor.
 The gradient may activate chemical markers the worm would use to perceive another worm, so it would treat you as a worm?
 Alternatively might make you salty, like a real human, which I think it would be more social around given its behavior, not sure...
 Regardless I want the user to be able to place food down and "nap" so you can see its social behaviors. [not yet implemented; low priority]

+*As of right now, there are a few different versions of the "Neural ROM", the data specifying the edges and weights of the neural network.
+Each of these versions is based on a few different approaches one could take in analyzing data that is either missing or too complex to incorporate into this simulation.
+In the case of data that is too complex, certain synapses require a model that is many magnitudes more complex to simulate; these synapses are not as simple as the ionotropic synapses that make up the majority of the network used in this connectome.
+Instead they require modeling individual neurotransmitter-receptor interactions, timers on those receptors, diffuse gradients of chemicals, and spatial locations of each neuron to that gradient.
+While these are things that we want to address in later versions of this simulation, in this early-stage compact arduboy simulation it is simply not possible...
+Similarly we are not able to provide resources to model each and every gap junction in the network.
+So complex and electrical synapses are not accounted for, except in the cases of a few specific gap junctions.
+As for the missing data, there are many ionotropic synapses with unknown signs; that is, we do not know if they are excitatory or inhibitory.
+In order to solve these issues we are assembling datasets with the following attributes:
+* Complete Simulation: unknown sign synapses and complex synapses have a randomized sign (with 4:1, +:-), relevant gap junctions approximated
+* No Unknown, With GJ: complex synapses have randomized signs, unknown sign synapses not included, relevant gap junctions approximated
+* No Unknown, No GJ: complex synapses have randomized signs, unknown sign synapses not included, relevant gap junctions not included
+* No Complex, With GJ: unknown sign synapses have randomized signs, complex synapses not included, relevant gap junctions approximated
+* No Complex, No GJ: unknown sign synapses have randomized signs, complex synapses not included, relevant gap junctions not included
+* Bare-Bones: unknown signs and complex synapses are not included, relevant gap junctions not included

 If anyone has ideas let me know, I would LOVE to hear them!!
 ## Installation